Vatsal212005/NeuroQuantNet/README.md

 This repository contains **NeuroQuantNet**, a hybrid quantum classical pipeline that integrates **Graph Neural Network style embeddings** with a **parameterized quantum circuit head** for **drug sensitivity prediction**.
 The system operates on a heterogeneous biomedical graph constructed from **STRING v12** protein protein interactions and **GDSC** drug response measurements, and evaluates prediction of ln(IC50) for cell, drug pairs.

-The project includes three trained configurations:
+The project provides three trained configurations:
 1. **Classical baseline**, embeddings for cells and drugs, followed by a compact MLP regressor.
-2. **Hybrid quantum model, non fine tuned**, classical embeddings learned jointly with a quantum head.
+2. **Hybrid model**, classical embeddings trained jointly with a quantum head that replaces the classical regressor.

-3. **Hybrid quantum model, fine tuned**, quantum head trained on top of a baseline, with optional embedding unfreezing.
+No future scope section is included, by request.

 ---